 Jesus Himself said just before dying on the cross that even the LORD’s prayer was NOT in Jesus’ name!
 But after His resurrection, we can now pray in Jesus’ name!

 John 16 “23 “In that day you will ask me no questions.
 Most certainly I tell you, whatever you may ask of the Father in my name, he will give it to you.
 24 Until now, you have asked nothing in my name.
 Ask, and you will receive, that your joy may be made full.”

-On the cross, the Old Covenant was canceled, and a NEW COVENANT came into effect where our sins were forgiven before we forgive others!
+On the cross, the Old Covenant was fulfilled (its demands taken away), and a NEW COVENANT came into effect where our sins were forgiven before we forgive others!

 Colossians 2 “13 You were dead through your trespasses and the uncircumcision of your flesh.
 He made you alive together with him, having forgiven us all our trespasses, 14 wiping out the handwriting in ordinances which was against us.
 He has taken it out of the way, nailing it to the cross.”